 When will I receive my exam results?

-If you took a Knowledge Check-In, you may receive the option to view your preliminary result on your screen at the conclusion of your exam.
+If you took a Knowledge Check-In, you may receive the option to view your immediate result on your screen at the conclusion of your exam.
 Your complete score report will be emailed to you in approximately three to four weeks.

 Copyright and examination non-disclosure policy